spacefaringiyo/iyo-s-Variant-Generator/readme.txt

 0.6 - search list update
 0.7 - fixed adaptability to timescaled scenarios
 0.8 - timescale variant is now score adjusted. different setting saves for each variant edits. reload scenario folder after generation.
 Language toggle added - supports EN and JP
-0.9 - added character selector
+0.9 - added character selector. thanks to Salzi for suggesting this feature and how it is needed.